YHA Railway Square – 9/10

 In both rooms, the doors blocked out almost all sound from communal areas.
 However, the doors themselves were pretty heavy duty and made a loud bang when they closed.
 Earplugs recommended for the shared rooms.
 Each bed offered a light, which also doubled as a shelf, and 2 USB sockets.

 In addition, YHA Railway Square offers private double rooms, or 8 bed shared accommodation in an old railway car!

 Security around here is pretty tight.
 The front door is situated opposite reception, and there is a window into the common area so the staff could keep an eye on everyone.

 Each guest had their own coded keycard.
-Keycard access was required into main building after 10pm, but were used at all times to gain access through a second set of doors to the dorm corridors, and were further coded to each room.
-Keycards also required for bathroom access… apparently they were gender assigned, but our cards worked for both bathrooms.
+Keycard access was required into the main building after 10pm, but was used at all times to gain access through the second set of doors to the dorm corridors, and was further coded to each room.
+Keycards also required for bathroom access… apparently, they were gender assigned, but our cards worked for both bathrooms.
 The rooms had large lockers that were big enough to fit our backpacks!
 There was 1 per person, but you have to supply your own lock.
 Furthermore, you could rent a locker by the railway carriages, which charged per hour or by the day.
 The staff also had access to a baggage room, for anyone who wanted to leave their bag at the hostel during the day.

 Overall: If you’re looking for a hostel in Central Sydney, look no further than YHA Railway Square.
 One of the most chilled hostels we’ve stayed in, perfect location, good price and great staff.
 We will definitely return!